Loyalty Beyond Points: What Equinox and Alo Yoga Teach Luxury About Keeping Clients

 Equinox launched a $40,000-a-year membership called Optimize.
 Over 1,000 people joined the waitlist before public launch.
 Alo Yoga took its entire digital fitness platform — thousands of yoga, pilates, and strength classes — and made it free.
 Two brands, two opposite pricing strategies, one shared premise: the brand that knows its client best is the one that client never leaves.

 Most loyalty programmes in luxury still run on the same infrastructure they used a decade ago.
 Points, tiers, percentage-off rewards.
-The logic is transactional: spend money, earn something back.
 But the clients spending $5,000 or more a year are not making purchasing decisions based on a 10% discount.
 They stay when a brand understands what they want before they ask for it.

 The $40,000 Question

-Equinox Optimize launched in 2024, initially available in Los Angeles and Dallas, with expansion to New York expected (CNBC).
-The membership includes three 60-minute personal training sessions per week, two half-hour nutrition coaching sessions per month, two half-hour sleep coaching sessions per month, one massage therapy session per month, and a twice-annual battery of 100 biomarker tests administered through a partnership with Function Health.
+Equinox Optimize launched in 2024, initially in Los Angeles and Dallas, with expansion to New York expected (CNBC).
+The membership includes personal training three times a week, nutrition coaching, sleep coaching, massage therapy, and a twice-annual battery of 100 biomarker tests through a partnership with Function Health.

-Function Health, founded by Dr. Mark Hyman, runs a testing panel that covers metabolic health, hormone levels, inflammation markers, cardiovascular risk, and dozens of other indicators.
-Each member's results feed directly back into their Equinox programme.
-The personal trainer adjusts the workout split based on cortisol patterns.
+The biomarker testing is where it gets specific.
+Function Health runs panels covering metabolic health, hormone levels, inflammation markers, cardiovascular risk, and dozens of other indicators.
+Each member's results feed directly back into their programme.
+The trainer adjusts the workout split based on cortisol patterns.
 The nutritionist changes macros based on blood glucose trends.
 The sleep protocols shift based on HRV data.

 After six months, Equinox knows a member's sleep architecture, recovery rate, stress response, and metabolic profile.
 After a year, it has a longitudinal dataset that no competitor can replicate — because the data only exists inside the Equinox-Function Health loop.

 The $40,000 price tag is a filter, not a barrier.
-It selects for a client who will commit fully, provide all the data, and stay for years — because leaving means starting the entire biomarker baseline from scratch somewhere else.
+It selects for clients who will commit fully, provide all the data, and stay — because leaving means starting the entire biomarker baseline from scratch somewhere else.
 The switching cost is not financial.
 It is informational.

 The Free Alternative

 Alo Yoga took the opposite approach.
-In December 2025, the brand relaunched its digital platform Alo Moves as Alo Wellness Club — free for anyone who signs up for Alo Access, the brand's loyalty programme.
-Previously, Alo Moves charged a monthly subscription for access to its library of yoga, pilates, meditation, and strength classes.
+In December 2025, the brand relaunched its digital platform Alo Moves as Alo Wellness Club — free for anyone who signs up for Alo Access, their loyalty programme.
+Previously, Alo Moves charged $129 a year.
+Around 300,000 people were paying.

 Making it free removed one revenue stream.
 It opened another.

 Every class a member takes generates behavioral data.
 The platform registers whether someone gravitates toward strength or recovery, morning or evening sessions, 20-minute express workouts or 60-minute deep practices.
-It captures completion rates, repeat patterns, and progression over time.
 A member who takes three restorative yoga classes per week and always practises at 6am has told Alo something specific about who they are — without filling out a single preference survey.

-By the time that person walks into an Alo retail store, the brand already has a profile.
+By the time that person walks into one of Alo's 169 stores, the brand already has a profile.
 Not a demographic segment.
 A behavioral one.
-The store associate can recommend products aligned with the client's actual practice — a specific mat thickness for someone who does long-hold yin, a particular fabric for someone whose sessions are high-intensity — before the client says a word.
+The store associate can recommend products aligned with the client's actual practice before the client says a word.

-Several luxury groups are moving in this direction.
+Several groups are moving toward this.
 Kering's Luce clienteling AI uses connected client data to surface personalised recommendations for store associates, with BCG and Business of Fashion reporting 15-20% lifts in order values where deployed.
-Burberry's internal data platform, Penguin, consolidates client interactions across channels into unified profiles.
-These are Wave 1 infrastructure projects — the data and CRM foundation that everything else depends on.
+Burberry built an internal data platform called Penguin to consolidate client interactions across channels into unified profiles.
+Hugo Boss launched BOSS Experience — then evolved it into HUGO BOSS XP in 2024, a gamified loyalty programme with experiential rewards at its core.
+Membership grew 25% year-over-year to approximately 10 million members (Hugo Boss Annual Report 2024).

 But most brands have not yet made the leap from consolidated data to predictive action.
 The data sits in the CDP.
 It is not yet driving the 8pm text from a client advisor who noticed a client browsing a particular collection online that afternoon.

-None of this requires new technology.
-The components exist: CDPs, machine learning recommendation engines, marketing automation platforms.
-What it requires is connected data.
-AI trained on fragmented profiles produces generic outputs — the kind of bland "you might also like" recommendations that luxury clients ignore.
-AI trained on a unified behavioral profile produces something closer to what a great client advisor does instinctively: anticipate, recommend, and time the outreach perfectly.
+AI trained on fragmented profiles produces generic outputs — the kind of "you might also like" recommendations that luxury clients ignore.
+AI trained on a unified behavioral profile produces something closer to what a great client advisor does instinctively: anticipate what the client wants and time the outreach right.

 Want to go deeper?